+2.35 IDENTITY DISCLOSURE/IDENTITY THEFT.
+Failure to carry a valid University student identification card (when possession is in reason) while on the University property or failure to present it to a University official, including housing and residence hall staff, police officers, administration, and staff members upon request.
 Presenting a false name or other identification, including false or invalid ID card, to a University official, while in the performance of their duties is prohibited.
 Fraudulently obtaining, transferring, selling, loaning, fabricating, manufacturing, falsifying, altering, misusing or attempting or intending to misuse one's ID card or personal identifying information, without the consent of said owner, for the purpose of misrepresenting oneself to obtain any benefits, credit, goods, services or other items of value in the name of said owner.

+SANCTION: Fine; Restitution + Probation and/or Loss of Privileges; Suspension; Expulsion

-- 2.36 INTIMATE PARTNER/DOMESTIC VIOLENCE.
-Any behavior within a current or previous intimate relationship that causes physical, psychological or sexual harm to those in the relationship, including acts of physical aggression, sexual coercion, psychological abuse, and controlling behaviors. - 2.40 POSSESSION OF STOLEN PROPERTY.
-Knowingly possessing property that may be identified as being stolen from the University or from any other person is prohibited. - 2.45 INDECENT, OBSCENE, IMMORAL BEHAVIOR, AND/OR PROFANITY.
+2.36 INTIMATE PARTNER VIOLENCE - (As defined by World Health Organization) Any behavior within an intimate relationship that causes physical, psychological or sexual harm to those in the relationship, including acts of physical aggression, sexual coercion, psychological abuse, and controlling behaviors.

+SANCTION: Suspension + Educational Sanction and Counseling, upon return to campus; Indefinite Suspension; Expulsion

+2.40 POSSESSION OF STOLEN PROPERTY.
+Knowingly possessing property that may be identified as being stolen from the University or from any other person is prohibited.

+SANCTION: Fine + Restitution (if required) + Probation and/or Community or Campus Service and/or Counseling; Suspension + Restitution (if required)

+2.45 INDECENT, OBSCENE, IMMORAL BEHAVIOR, AND/OR PROFANITY.
 Conduct, which is disorderly, lewd, indecent and/or portrayed on the premises of the University or at University sponsored or supervised activities will not be tolerated.
+Such acts include the use of obscene gestures, improper body exposures, stripping, vulgar language to or in the vicinity of students, staff members, administrators, or faculty or visitors of the University.

+SANCTION: Fine + Probation and/or Community or Campus Service & Counseling Consultation

+2.50 LITTERING, THROWING OBJECTS OUT OF WINDOWS.
+The inappropriate disposal of refuse, including ejecting or dropping any object from windows in residence halls or balconies or other University buildings or vehicle.

+SANCTION: Fine; Restitution + Probation and/or Community or Campus Service; Suspension

-Such acts include the use of obscene gestures, improper body exposures, stripping, vulgar language to or in the vicinity of students, staff members, administrators, or faculty or visitors of the University. - 2.50 LITTERING, THROWING OBJECTS OUT OF WINDOWS.
-The inappropriate disposal of refuse, including ejecting or dropping any object from windows in residence halls or balconies or other University buildings or vehicle. - 2.55 MORAL TURPITUDE.
-An act of baseness, vileness or depravity which brings shame to the University and is in contradiction to the letter and spirit of the University's Code of Conduct, good citizenship and ethics. - 2.60 MOTOR VEHICLES, TRAFFIC VIOLATIONS, PARKINGVIOLATIONS.
+2.55 MORAL TURPITUDE.
+An act of baseness, vileness or depravity which brings shame to the University and is in contradiction to the letter and spirit of the University's Code of Conduct, good citizenship and ethics.

+SANCTION: Fine; Loss of Privileges; Interim Suspension; Suspension; Indefinite Suspension

+2.60 MOTOR VEHICLES, TRAFFIC VIOLATIONS, PARKINGVIOLATIONS.
 Violation of properly constituted rules and regulations governing the use of motor vehicles (e.g. automobiles, motorcycles, etc.) on University-owned or controlled property or at University sponsored or supervised activities.
 This also includes driving and parking on grass and sidewalks.
 Failure to obey traffic and parking regulations is punishable by the University Department of Public Safety.

+SANCTION: Fine + Probation; Suspension